 The causes of leaky gut

 There are many contributory factors (see the table below), but in a nutshell, anything that causes inflammation in the intestine, or disrupts its microflora and barrier function.
 Our intestines interface with the outside world, and we bombard them with far more than the simple foods our ancestors would have recognised.
-Regular use of pain-killers, antibiotics or alcohol, can typically disrupt or reduce the protective bacteria,6,7 and now research has identified a particular issue with gluten.8
+Regular use of pain-killers, corticosteroids, antibiotics or alcohol, can typically disrupt or reduce protective gut bacteria.6,7 Chemotherapy, radiation, some surgeries, gastroenteritis, overgrowth of Candida, acute emotional stress, high intensity over training, and now research has identified a particular issue with gluten.8

 Gluten and Gliadin

-Recent studies show that gliadin, a protein in gluten, can actually increase gut permeability.8 It helps to understand how the intestine is structured.
-Its surface cells have – at intervals – cells called ‘tight junctions’.
-These are dynamic structures governed by a protein called zonulin which regulates the traffic of molecules passing through.
-Unfortunately, zonulin becomes elevated by gliadin, leading to increased stimulation of tight junction opening, making them more leaky.8 Research shows zonulin to be particularly elevated in the serum of celiacs.8 However, removing gluten from the diet decreases zonulin, allowing the gut’s barrier function to be restored, with levels of gliadin antibodies becoming normalised.2
+Recent studies show that gliadin, a protein in gluten, can actually increase gut permeability.8 The gut’s surface cells have – at intervals – cells called ‘tight junctions’.
+These are dynamic structures governed by a protein called zonulin, which regulates the traffic of molecules passing through.
+Unfortunately, zonulin becomes elevated by gliadin, leading to increased stimulation of tight junction opening, making the gut more leaky.8 Research shows zonulin to be particularly elevated in the serum of celiacs.8 However, removing gluten from the diet decreases zonulin, allowing the gut’s barrier function to be restored, with levels of gliadin antibodies becoming normalised.2

 Stress and leaky gut